-In November of 2018, the Department of Labor awarded a contract to provide Pharmacy Benefit Manager (PBM) services to the Office of Workers' Compensation Programs, Division of Federal Employees' Compensation (DFEC), on claims covered under the Federal Employees' Compensation Act (FECA).
-DFEC's PBM will be responsible for pharmaceutical transactions including but not limited to implementation of OWCP DFEC eligibility determinations and pricing for pharmaceutical drugs provided to FECA claimants.
+In February 2021, the U.S. Department of Labor (DOL) began implementation of a new contract to provide Pharmacy Benefit Management (PBM) services to the Federal Employees’ Compensation Act (FECA) Program for all claims covered under FECA.
+DOL’s new PBM Contractor is PMSI, LLC d.b.a Optum Workers’ Compensation Services of Florida (“Optum”).
+The FECA Program’s PBM will be responsible for pharmaceutical transactions including but not limited to implementation of FECA Program eligibility determinations and pricing for pharmaceutical drugs provided to FECA claimants.